 Caring for your implant teeth is the same as caring for your natural teeth: brush twice and floss once daily.
-Make sure to keep up with your regular cleanings and checkups at our office.
+Ensure you keep up with your regular cleanings and checkups at our office.

 How much do dental implants cost?

-There’s a variety of factors that affect the cost of implant, including the number you’re having placed and your need for bone grafting.
+Various factors affect the cost of an implant, including the number you’re having placed and your need for bone grafting.
 When you come in for a consultation, we’ll present you with all the costs upfront.
 And we make it our job to help you navigate our insurance benefits.
-We want to do all we can to make sure you get the care you deserve.
+We want to do all we can to ensure you get the care you deserve.